Choosing your secondary school

 Many, but not all, secondary schools have catchment (or designated) areas.

-Details of catchment areas can be found for schools that use them on our list of schools page.
+You can find details of catchment areas for schools that use them on our list of schools page.

-You should consider how your child will get to school if you apply for a place at a school that is further away than your nearest available school.
+Think about how your child will get to school if you apply to a school that's further than your nearest available school.

 To find out where your nearest school is, contact us.